 data that is not required to describe the image.
 Adjustments to spatial compression, i.e.

-Temporal compression, or interframe compression, compares one frame in the video to the
+Temporal compression, or interframe compression,

 previous, and stores the differences.
 If little changes between successive frames, little